 There is a saying by a respected Hong Kong family therapist, “We need four hugs a day for survival.
 We need eight hugs a day for maintenance.
 We need twelve hugs a day for growth.”
 Eight or more might seem quite high, but while researching and writing this article I asked my son, “How many hugs a day do you like?”
 He said, “I’m not going to tell you how many I like, but it’s way more than eight.”

 That really made me smile and touched my heart.
 And, I realized how organic and deep the need for hugs really is.
-As a loving father, I get plenty of hugs from my little princess and her Mamma.
+As a loving father, I get plenty of hugs.
 And as a yoga therapist, I often give and receive them from my students at the end of a session.
 I find that love is a miracle drug.